 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-There is a stainless steel sink unit together with a range of floor and wall mounted storage units within the kitchen.
-Skirtings and architraves are formed in timber with a varnish finish and internal doors are of timber panel design.

-There is a timber tread and riser staircase linking the ground, lower ground and first floors.
+There is a vitreous enamel sink unit within the main Kitchen accompanied by a range of floor and wall mounted storage units.
+The Kitchen within the Cottage has a stainless steel sink unit along with floor and wall mounted storage units.
+Skirtings and architraves are formed in timber with a varnished finish and internal doors are of timber panel or timber and glazed design.
+There is a timber staircase linking the ground and first floors.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a feature fireplace within the living room.
+There are three multifuel stoves fitted within the Living Room of the Cottage, and in the Family Room and Living Room of the Main House.